 The Last Word in Holiday Protection

 The holiday season is a time of generosity, togetherness, and joy.
 Don't let a humbug steal your holiday spirit.
-Keep your home safe and always protected with these smart tips, and have good tidings wherever you go.
+Keep your home safe, no matter what state you live in, and always protected with these smart tips, and have good tidings wherever you go.